 Immediately, I was thinking of the next steps.
 My family and I always wanted to go to Australia.
 Once I was officially hired at MIT, I texted them the news and immediately Australia was on everyone’s minds.
 The texts flew back and forth between NYC and Boston.
 It was hilarious because I couldn’t keep up answering all their questions with my one-finger “dad” texting skills.
 Like all of our previous family vacations, our Australia Christmas break trip was all set in a matter of days.
 Now, we’re just 2 weeks away from leaving Boston and we can’t wait to visit Australia and start the first of my “15-dreams” project by hiking Mt.
 Kosciuszko as a family.

-Below, you will find a small description of all 15 of my dreams.
+Above, you will find a small description of all 15 of my dreams.
 Except for Mt.
 Kosciuszko where the difficulty is just getting there (it really is just a “walk in the park” kind of hike), the other 14 are challenging both financially and physically.
 I expect this to be a long and difficult journey, but I hope I get the opportunity to complete my list.
 As the saying goes: “If it were easy, everyone would do it”.
 I will definitely be bringing my family with me on as many adventures as possible because, well, that’s the way it should be!